CarolinaOliveira001/courtlet_shiny/README.md

 install.packages(c("dplyr", "ggplot2", "shinycustomloader", "tidyverse"))
 ```

 Also my R-package is needed.
-For further information about the package, visit <a href="url">https://github.com/CarolinaOliveira001/courtlet</a>:
+For further information about the package, visit <a href="url">https://github.com/CarolinaOliveira001/courtlet</a>.
+After running the code below to your R-console, you can run Step 3 on last time.

 ```
 install.packages("devtools")